intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/monitoring/pms.md

 Typically there will be 14 data items in each `pms` dataset, one for each pack.

-This consumer sends this message to the `timeseries.pms` dataset table in the datawarehouse as an audit log, and to the `timeseries.pms.dataset` message broker topic for further stream processing.
+This consumer sends this message to the `monitoring.pms` dataset table in the datawarehouse as an audit log, and to the `monitoring.pms.dataset` message broker topic for further stream processing.

 ```
 *** MESSAGE ***
-topic: timeseries.pms
+topic: monitoring.pms
 key: PMS-01-001
 value:
 ```